JoshuaMichel/codeSnippets/README.md

 # codeSnippets
-Script 1: [Description/Functionality]: [File Link]

 Description:
 This repository contains a collection of various scripts and code files that I've worked on.
 These scripts cover a range of topics and purposes, showcasing my experience and skills in software development.

 Contents:
 automate_insights.py:
-    [Given a path to an excel document of data, performs a series of transformations specifically in excel and saves the file in the specified output Used Tkinter library to add a GUI user interface for user to change the default input and output paths] automate_insights_app.py:
+    Given a path to an excel document of data, performs a series of transformations specifically in excel and saves the file in the specified output. automate_insights_app.py:
     Used Tkinter library to add a GUI user interface for user to change the default input and output paths to automate_insights.py